 networks - network name database

-The networks file is a local source of information regarding the networks which comprise the Internet.
-The networks file can be used in conjunction with, or instead of, other networks sources, including the NIS maps networks.byname and networks.byaddr and the NIS+ table networks .
+The networks file is a local source of information regarding the networks a system may need to know the names of.
+The networks file can be used in conjunction with, or instead of, other networks sources, including the NIS maps networks.byname and networks.byaddr, and ipNetwork objects in an LDAP directory.
 Programs use the getnetbyname(3C) routines to access this information.

 The network file has a single line for each network, with the following information: